What Is Oxycodone?

 The rate of prescription Opioid overdoses increased significantly among adults 65 years or older in 2017.

 Anyone, regardless of age, race, gender, or background, can develop an Oxycodone addiction.
-Even those taking their medication as legally prescribed by their doctor can become addicted.
+Even those taking their medication as legally prescribed by their doctor can become dependent and even addicted.
 Among patients with an 8-day Opioid prescription, 13.5% were still using them a year later; 30% of patients with a 1-month prescription continued to seek prescription renewals the next year.

 Opioids reduce pain signals sent by the body to the brain and repeated exposure to them can reduce their effectiveness over time (known as a tolerance).
 The development of a tolerance to Oxycodone often leads individuals to taking increasing doses to get the same effects as before.
 A dependence on Opioids to feel normal can (but does not always) result in an Opioid Use Disorder (characterized by uncontrollable drug-seeking behavior).